cchitsiang/awesome-stars/topics.md

 ## data-analysis

-- [Multiwoven/multiwoven](https://github.com/Multiwoven/multiwoven) - 🔥 Open Source Reverse ETL
+- [Multiwoven/multiwoven](https://github.com/Multiwoven/multiwoven) - 🔥 🔥 Open Source Hightouch and Census Alternative
 - [bacalhau-project/bacalhau](https://github.com/bacalhau-project/bacalhau) - Compute over Data framework for public, transparent, and optionally verifiable computation
-- [elementary-data/elementary](https://github.com/elementary-data/elementary) - Open-source data observability for analytics engineers.
+- [elementary-data/elementary](https://github.com/elementary-data/elementary) - The dbt-native data observability solution for data & analytics engineers.
+Monitor your data pipelines in minutes.
+Available as self-hosted or cloud service with premium features.
 - [astronomer/astro-sdk](https://github.com/astronomer/astro-sdk) - Astro SDK allows rapid and clean development of {Extract, Load, Transform} workflows using Python and SQL, powered by Apache Airflow.
 - [dataplane-app/dataplane](https://github.com/dataplane-app/dataplane) - Dataplane is an Airflow inspired unified data platform with additional data mesh and RPA capability to automate, schedule and design data pipelines and workflows.
 Dataplane is written in Golang with a
 - [multiprocessio/datastation](https://github.com/multiprocessio/datastation) - App to easily query, script, and visualize data from every database, file, and API.